 The Tongass Advisory Committee will advise the Secretary of Agriculture, through the Chief of the Forest Service, by providing advice and recommendations for developing an ecologically, socially, and economically sustainable forest management strategy on the Tongass National Forest.
 Recommendations and advice may inform modification of the 2008 Tongass Land Management Plan.

 In 2014, our nation will celebrate "50 Years of Wilderness."
 On September 3, 1964, President Lyndon B. Johnson signed into law the Wilderness Act.
 The act defines "Wilderness" as areas where the earth and its communities of life are left unchanged by people, where the primary forces of nature are in control, and where people themselves are visitors who do not remain.
 A national website has been dedicated to the 50th anniversary of the Wilderness Act signing. www.wilderness50th.org.
-Please check back with us, the Tongass Natinal Forest will be unveiling many 50 Years of Wilderness celebrations around the forest in the coming months.
+To see what celebrations are taking place on the Tongass NF, please visit our Wilderness, Wildlife, and Events page.

 The Tongass National Forest issued a decision to allow a limited expansion of Hecla Greens Creek Mining Company’s (GCM) tailings facility in Admiralty Island National Monument (ANM).